3.1 General context

 On this page

 The Luxembourgish labour market is characterised by its large number of cross-border commuters living in the neighbouring countries (France, Belgium, Germany) and working in Luxembourg (about 70% of the workforce).
-The number of newly created jobs has increased during the past years (from 264 000 in 2000 to 395 200 in 2014).
-Most of these jobs require high qualifications (Hury et al., 2015).
+The number of newly created jobs has increased during the past years (domestic employment increased from 264 000 in 2000 to 486 700 in 2021).
+Most of these jobs require high qualifications (Statec, 2022a; Hury et al., 2015).

-In Luxembourg, there is a strong tradition of social peace.
-Social problems are usually resolved within the framework of wide-ranging consultation between the social partners, in the form of a Tripartite Coordination Committee.
-This committee brings together representatives from the government (minister of Finance, minister of the Economy, minister of Labour and Employment) employers (Chamber of Commerce, trades) and labour (trade unions).
+Luxembourg has a strong tradition of social peace.
+Social problems are usually resolved within the framework of wide-ranging consultations between the social partners, in the form of the Tripartite Coordination Committee.
+This committee brings together representatives of the government (minister of Finance, minister of the Economy, minister of Labour and Employment), employers (Chamber of Commerce, trades) and labour (trade unions).

-In the domain of employment and labour market policy (under the responsibility of the ministry of Labour, Employment and the Social and Solidarity Economy), people under 25 years of age are defined as 'young people'.
+In the domain of employment and labour market policy (under the responsibility of the Ministry of Labour, Employment and the Social and Solidarity Economy, MTEESS), people under 25 years of age are defined as 'young people'.

 This definition differs from the characterisation of the age group 'young people' in the 2016 youth law: persons no longer attending primary education or special schools who are younger than 30 years (see: 1.1 Target population of youth policy).